 Rena Branson is an educator and aspiring rabbi from New York.
 Through a labyrinth of circumstances, she met her Chassidish father for the first time in 2014, and singing nigunim together became a powerful spiritual practice.
 Rena started A Queer Nigun Project, which hosts healing spaces for LGBTQ-identified people to explore and record nigunim, as well as organizing nigun circles in jails.
 Rena studied at Oberlin (2014), the Pardes Institute of Jewish Studies, and Yeshivat Hadar, and will be studying Jewish music full-time in the Rising Song Residency this fall.
 She’s honored to collaborate on Brielle’s holy dream project!

 Emily Stern is so proud of Brielle, and feels so blessed to be working on this project!
 She is a also a rabbinical student with the ALEPH Ordination Program.
 Emily is a prayer leader at two assisted living facilities in Baltimore and a blogger for the Jewish Journal.
 Albums include “Birth Day” and “Love Psalms.”
-Her children’s book “The World’s A Song” will be available soon!
+Her children’s book “The World’s A Song” is available on Amazon now!
 Emily is a graduate of New York University’s Tisch School of the Arts.
 Learn more at www.emilystern.org

 As of the launching of this campaign in June of 2019, all of the music for both albums has been written, including sheet music and full vocal arrangements for the vast majority of the pieces.
 The full team will be coming together in August to record the albums.
 Recording is scheduled to be finished on August 16th, which is also my 28th birthday!
 The mixing and editing is scheduled to be completed by Thanksgiving, with the final finished product to be available shortly thereafter.
 I will be providing updates throughout the rehearsal, recording, and editing processes and look forward to taking you all behind the scenes with me, as I work with my sister and friends to bring this dream of mine to life.
 Thank YOU for making it possible!